Connect with others who understand.

 Cognitive impairment symptoms may appear one or more years before your MS diagnosis, or they may come much later.
 Sometimes, this decline in cognition may start to occur years before MS symptoms are even noticed, so a diagnosis of MS isn’t necessary to experience cognitive problems.
 The course of your disease, whether relapsing-remitting or progressive MS, may also influence the timing of new or worsening symptoms.

-The Importance of Early Intervention To Maintain Brain Health
+The Importance of Early Intervention for Brain Health

-Cognition testing for MS can help you identify any problems if you or your neurologist are concerned about cognitive changes.
+If you or your neurology team are concerned about cognitive changes, cognition testing can help you identify any problems.
 But there are important lifestyle changes you can make to maintain your brain health as soon as you are diagnosed with MS. These can include changes to your diet and exercise regimen, as well as adding puzzles, video games, or other brain games to your daily routine to help keep your mind active and increase processing speed.

-Starting a comprehensive treatment intervention plan early and sticking with it, along with lifestyle changes, may help slow down the decline in brain health over time.
+Starting a comprehensive treatment intervention plan early and sticking with it, along with lifestyle changes, may help slow down MS and mental decline.

 Cognitive rehabilitation therapy may also help.
-One member of MyMSTeam wrote, “I have been in therapy for cognitive difficulties, and it has helped.
-It’s almost a daily struggle to keep focused and concentrate, but it’s working.”
+One member of MyMSTeam wrote, “I’ve been in therapy for cognitive difficulties, and it has helped.
+It’s a daily struggle to keep focused, but it’s working.”

-Starting treatment early may help reduce brain lesions.
+Starting treatment for relapsing MS early may help reduce the frequency of MS relapses and the development of new brain lesions.
 This plan can also lead to a lower level of physical disability later in life (such as a decline in mobility).
 For example, some studies have shown that early intervention with a disease-modifying therapy may improve a person’s long-term MS prognosis.

 Adapting to Changes